The Biography of Britnee N. Timberlake

 Elected Official, Legislator, Community Advocate, and Humanitarian

-Timberlake is the proud daughter of Philip Timberlake and Cathy Walsh Timberlake.
-Her father served as a Sergeant in the U.S. Army's 82nd Airborne while her mother was an educator of the mentally and physically challenged.
-It is through their example of service that she has dedicated her education and professional career to helping people.
-She resides in East Orange and is the mother of one.
+Assemblywoman Timberlake is the proud daughter of Philip Timberlake and Cathy Walsh Timberlake.
+Her father served as a Sergeant in the U.S. Army's 82nd Airborne, and her mother was an educator of the mentally and physically challenged.
+Through their example of service, she has dedicated her education and professional career to helping people.
+She resides in East Orange with her family, is the proud other- half to a Newark Fireman, was sworn into the Assembly while nine months pregnant, and is the mother of two children.
 Timberlake gives all glory to God for her life and stands on the word from Philippians 4:11-13.